luisgnc/luaagnc/README.md

 - 👋 Hi, I’m @luisgnc
 - 👀 I’m interested in Data, Security.
-- 🌱 I’m currently learning Python and HTML+CSS+JavaScript
+- 🌱 I’m currently learning Python and Pascal(in school)
 - 💞️ I’m looking to collaborate in probably everything, I want to learn
 - 📫 How to reach me --> luisgvs0302@gmail.com